adamthwaite @ one-name.org

 There were many advertisements placed in the London Times by Joseph in the same vein wherein the number of suits, shoes and other accessories required by the boys varied considerably.
 Interviews were conducted at several London addresses usually at “Mr Shuter’s, The Toy Shop, 32 Aldgate” After The Rev. Joseph’s death in 1811 at the age of 37 years his wife ran the re-named London Academy with the help of a Mr. G. Chapman and a Mr. Raisbeck.
 Mr. Chapman eventually ran his own academy as witnessed by advertisements he placed in The Times.
 Whether or not it was the old Academy started by the Rev. Joseph Adamthwaite is not known.

 The youngest brother, the Rev. John Adamthwaite DD, had an honorary degree conferred on him by The University of Aberdeen as “a stimulus to future industry”.
-He was Curate of Upton and Abington in the Diocese of Peterborough just over the border from his Uncle’s parishes near Tamworth.
+He was Curate of Upton and Abington in the Diocese of Peterborough just over the border from Rev John Adamthwaite DD Senior's parishes near Tamworth.
 Before 1809 he was a teacher at the Academy of Robert Brownas, the Vicar of Bramham near Weatherby who gave him a glowing reference.
 He also worked in a large school in Chester kept by Mr. Stolterforth and another in Lewes in Sussex, kept by a Mr. Raymond.
 In March 1814 he applied for the position of Master of Clitheroe Royal Grammar School for Boys.
 His application was unsuccessful, despite the submission of many testimonials, probably not helped by his inability to attend on the day of examination.
 It also appears that as his degree was not from an English university it went against him when making applications for teaching positions.
 He was highly recommended by the Bishop of Peterborough and various other clerics and the following is an extract from one of his own references;

 “By way of conclusion I shall refer for my clerical conduct to Col. Samwell Upton-Hale near Northampton; he is a man of considerable importance, and was ultimately acquainted with poor Percival: Also to the Rev. W. Harvey, the only surviving Nephew of the great Harvey.
 He was, until lately, not upon his Living, but in Northampton: He is now at his Rectory, at Colston, near Melton Mowbray Leicestershire, Also to the Rev. Dr. Adamthwaite, Rector of Baxterly, Vicar of Shakerstone, and benefieced Curate of Badderly Ensor and one of His Majesty’s Justice of the Peace, near Atherston Warwickshire.
 He is no relation and is intimately acquainted with my literary abilities, which alone recommended me to his notice.
 Finally my name and acquirements have been recommended to Lady Howe and Lord Curzon, and if it will have any additional weight, I will get a testimonial from her Lady-ship.”

 Included in this letter of apparent name dropping is a lie, because the Rev. Dr. Adamthwaite was his Uncle and bequeathed his books to the younger Reverend John.
 Why the apparent lie about his relationship is a mystery, unless a reference from his Uncle would not be treated seriously.
 One reference was for a position in the Classical department in the school of Revd.
 Dr. Thompson, Kensington, Nr.
 London when he was nineteen years of age.
+[SM - in fact, we have not been able to establish a family connection between the two Rev John's - so it was probably NOT a lie after all!]

 Dr. A. who was for many years an usher in the public schools, and tutor to a nobleman’s family, attends each day between the hours of eleven and one at the Clapham Coffee House, St. Paul’s.
 Reference to bishops, clergymen, and laymen of equal eminence.”